DevOps-on-IBMZ/DTX-wca4z-CICS/index.md

 ## Accessing the hands-on lab

-Click [here](main/Remote%20Lab%20System%20Connection%20Instructions.pdf) to read the instruction for IBM System access.
+Click [here](main/Remote%20Lab%20System%20Connection%20Instructions.pdf) to read the instructions for IBM System access.
+Use your User Number instead of email address.

-All lab instructions are in the "Lab Docs" folder on your remote desktop, or can be downloaded from to view it locally.
+All lab instructions are in the "Lab Docs" folder on your remote desktop, or can be downloaded from [here](main/DevTechXchange-COBOLCICSJavaInterop-Lab.pdf) to view it locally.